pchemguy/SQLiteC-for-VBA/SQLiteCAdo Classes.md

 * handle parameterized queries,
 * handle ADODB errors.

 I still consider integration with SecureADODB in the future, so for now, this subpackage will remain a working prototype.
-In its present state, its classes can be grouped into several sets based on their functionality, including database connectivity (the core), validation/integrity, and metadata.
+In its present state, its classes can be grouped into several sets based on their functionality, including *database connectivity (the core), validation/integrity, and metadata*.

 ### SQLiteC subpackage